FMIA Week 16: NFL Playoff Scenarios, Picks and Millen’s Holiday Prayer

 The Harbaugh Domino10

-It fell Friday night, with a 31-word statement that confirmed he would coach the team in 2019—the last year of his existing contract—but nothing else.
+It fell Friday night, with a 31-word statement that confirmed John Harbaugh would coach the team in 2019—the last year of his existing contract—but nothing else.

 A few things I know about the state of coaching changes: